-develo with Sustai Draina Systen ge Systems. has published statutory SuDS construction work begins; the Accordingly, it is considered t akes SuDS a mandatory requirement for all new developments.
-The Welsh Government uDS standards that must be approved by the SuDS Approving Body (SAB) before the Vale of Glamorgan is a SAB.
-The that as a consequence of this statutory duty, the monitoring of the SuDS indicator is not sufficiently delivered through the planning system on all new developments that rds.
-Water quality.
-Maintain or improve water quality within and around the Vale o Results of the 2019 & 2018 sampling and analysis of water que designated bathing water sites in Wales against revised Bath Directive (Vale of Glamorgan entries) Glamorgan.
-Bathing Water 2019 2018 2017 Cold Knap Barry Southerndown Excellent Excellent Excellent Excellent Excellent Excellent Whitmore Bay Barry Island Excellent Good Excellent Jackson's Bay Barry Island Good Sufficient Good Source: Natural resources Wa ales r Renort 2019 & 2018 Water use per hold.
-Reduction in water use.
-The Vale of Glamorgan falls water Resource Zone which Llanwytrd Wells in the north a water resource zones in Wale South Wales valleys.
-Dŵr Cymru Welsh Waters Fir planning period of the manag Source: Natural resources Wales - Wales Bathing Water Report 2019 & 2018 The Vale of Glamorgan falls within the two largest Water Resource Zones in Wales, namely, the South West Wales Water Resource Zone which extends from the Vale of Glamorgan in the east to Carmarthen in the west and Llanwytrd Wells in the north and the South East Wales Water Resource Zone which is the largest of all of the 24 water resource zones in Wales and serves some 1.3 million people including Cardiff, Newport, Chepstow and the South Wales valleys.
-Dŵr Cymru Welsh Waters Final Water Resources Management Plan (March 2019) illustrates that over the 30-year planning period of the management plan neither zone will have a supply demand deficit even though both areas an anticipated to experience population increases.
+developmen with Sustainable Drainage Systems. developments with Sustainable Drainage Systems.
+Management Act 2010 makes SuDS a mandatory requirement for all new developments.
+The Welsh Gover has published statutory SuDS standards that must be approved by the SuDS Approving Body (SAB) before construction work begins; the Vale of Glamorgan is a SAB.
+Accordingly, it is considered that as a consequence of this statutory duty, the monitoring of the SuDS indica longer necessary as SuDS will be statutorily delivered through the planning system on all new development meet the required standards.
+Water quality y.
+Maintain or improve water quality within and around the Vale of Results of the 2019 & 2018 sampling and analysis of water quality at designated bathing water sites in Wales against revised Bathing water Directive (Vale of Glamorgan entries) Glamorgan.
+Bathing Water 2019 2018 2017 Cold Knap Barry Southerndown Whitmore Bay Barry Excellent Excellent Excellent Excellent Excellent Good Excellent Excellent Excellent Island Jackson's Bay Barry Island Good Sufficient Good Water use per household. er Reduction in water use.
+Source: Natural resources Wa The Vale of Glamorgan falls w Water Resource Zone which e Llanwytrd Wells in the north a water resource zones in Wale South Wales valleys.
+Dŵr Cymru Welsh Waters Fin planning period of the manage rce: Natural resources Wales - Wales Bathing Water Report 2019 & 2018 Vale of Glamorgan falls within the two largest Water Resource Zones in Wales ter Resource Zone which extends from the Vale of Glamorgan in the east to Ca hwytrd Wells in the north and the South East Wales Water Resource Zone whic er resource zones in Wales and serves some 1.3 million people including Cardi